AWS Kinesis Data Streams vs Kinesis Data Firehose

 • Kinesis Data Streams provides real-time processing with ~200 ms for shared throughput classic single consumer and ~70 ms for the enhanced fan-out consumer.

-• Kinesis Data Firehose provides near real-time processing with the lowest buffer time of 1 min.
+• Kinesis Data Firehose provides near real-time processing:

 Data Storage